 - Dual-lens dash cams (for front + inside recording)

-- Professional dash cams
+- Professional dash cams (for commercial or governmental fleet vehicles)

 Single-lens dash cams are the most basic type of dash cam.
 These record from a single camera lens, like a normal camcorder.
 Typically people mount these dash cams in their front windshield in order to record what is happening in front of the car.